Great Smoky Mountains National Park Guide | GSMNP

 Newfound Gap Road

-The only road that completely traverses the Park, Newfound Gap Road runs the 33 miles between Cherokee NC and Gatlinburg TN.
-This road has so much to offer in the way of nature walks, hikes, mountain views, and historic structures, that we devote a much longer article (with great photos) about the Newfound Gap Road experience.
+The only road that completely traverses the Park, Newfound Gap Road runs 33 miles between Cherokee, NC and Gatlinburg, TN.
+This scenic corridor offers nature walks, major trailheads, and breathtaking mountain overlooks.

 Mt.
 LeConte